cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

      - Restricts the search to either all or specified entity types: ``all``, ``artifact``, ``app``, ``dataset``, ``program``, ``stream``, ``view``
    * - ``option``
-     - Options for controlling cursors, limits, offsets, the inclusion of hidden entities, and sorting:
+     - Options for controlling cursors, limits, offsets, the inclusion of hidden and custom entities, and sorting:

        .. list-table::
           :widths: 20 80